dlovemore/side/README.md

 ------------

-*SIDE* or *Simple Integrated Development Environment* is a poor man's IDE inspired by Python's *doctest* module and built on the idea of simple, modular and orthogonal components.
+*SIDE* or *Simple Integrated Development Environment* is a poor man's IDE inspired by Python's *doctest* module.

 ## Basic idea